- In Retrospect

 The Urania is one of Vienna’s historically most important cinemas.
 This Art Nouveau building on the Danube canal is a city landmark and has been used as a cinema, observatory and educational institution since the day it was built.
 Apart from its 269 seats across the balcony and ground floor, there are extra wide aisles between the rows (1,3 metres), a brand-new screen as well as state of the art digital equipment and sound technology in Dolby SRD.Accessible by subway lines U1, U4 (Schwedenplatz) or by tram lines 1, 2 (Julius-Raab-Platz)

 Founded in 2000, this popular premiere cinema boasts not only ten theatres and the newest in technological equipment, but is also centrally located.
 Its diverse programme offers great cinema for all tastes.
 European independent productions are featured as well as huge Hollywood blockbusters, either in their original or dubbed versions.
-2017 will be the third time the Village Cinema Wien Mitte will host the LET’S CEE Film Festival.Accessible by subway lines U3, U4 (Landstraße) or by S-Bahn S1, S2, S3, S5, S6, S7, S8, S9, S15 or by tram lines 0 or by bus 74A (Wien Mitte).
+2018 will be the fourth time Village Cinema Wien Mitte will host the LET’S CEE Film Festival.Accessible by subway lines U3, U4 (Landstraße) or by S-Bahn S1, S2, S3, S5, S6, S7, S8, S9, S15 or by tram lines 0 or by bus 74A (Wien Mitte).

 This cinema is in the heart of Vienna’s historic city centre, only a short walk from St. Stephen’s Cathedral.
 Named after the famous Actor’s Studio of New York, this small but fine cinema is a favourite meeting point for film enthusiasts.
 It appeals to an audience that prefers high-quality niche productions.
 It has three spacious cinemas with 88, 71 and 62 seats each, all three of which have recently been renovated.Accessible by subway lines U1 and U3 (Stephansplatz) or by bus lines 1A, 2A, 3A (Brandstätte)